TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 2/Romans 2.16.md

 ---

-in the day when God shall judge the secrets of men, according to my gospel, by Jesus Christ.
+in the day when God will judge the secrets of men, according to my Good News, by Jesus Christ.